antfriend/antfriend.github.io/bioelectric_resonance.md

 selected:
   - @LAT43.01LON-93.66
 preview:
-  @LAT43.01LON-93.66: "Two fields discover they speak the same structural language.
+  @LAT43.01LON-93.66: "Patterns in memory, harmony, and belonging.
 Select this record to play all seven resonance pairs — from memory substrate to decoupling and back."
 ```

 ---